Seaham Sea Glass

 End Of Day Glass (or .....EndO'Day coined by us in 2004) is heavily frosted sea gems of distinctive quality.

 There are several types of glass from this area.
-Large rounded single colors or Bubbles and Boulders, Fisheyes, Marbles, Flash Glass and the much sought after Multi's
+Large rounded single colors or Bubbles and Boulders, Fisheyes, Marbles, Flash Glass and the much sought after Multi's and the elusive Frigger or Whimsey.

 Types Of English Sea Glass (Seaham Sea Glass)